Karl-Heinz Rummenigge: 'The fans are part of football, but it does not belong to them' | DW | 15.07.2020

 The Bayern Munich boss was speaking to Sportbild alongside Dietmar Hopp, the owner of Bundesliga side Hoffenheim.
 At the end of February, the two men had overseen the interruption of a game between the two teams after traveling Bayern supporters had displayed banners insulting Hopp and criticizing the German Football Association (DFB).

-Sportbild awarded the pair their "Gesture of the Year" award in recognition of their actions – a controversial choice in a season that has also seen high-profile Bundesliga players stand up in support of the Black Lives Matter movement and clubs and fan groups, including ultras, support their local communities through the coronavirus crisis.
+Sportbild awarded the pair their "Gesture of the Year" award in recognition of their actions – a controversial choice in a season that has also seen high-profile Bundesliga players stand up in support of the Black Lives Matter movement and clubs and fan groups support their local communities through the coronavirus crisis.

 Dietmar Hopp and Karl-Heinz Rummenigge have been controversially honored by tabloid Sportbild following the match between Hoffenheim and Bayern in February.